-Page 1 | 2

-40 Hour Director Train ng course approved by the Depa rtment
+40 Hour Director Training course approved by the Department

-Note: This credential is a Director for a minimum · - working as an on-site Child Care Learning Center

-Name of Department-App roved Trainer Providing CDA Crede ential Coursework:

-Trainer Code: Course Co ode:

 Phone:

+Note: This credential is only eligible for the Director who has been working as an on-site Child Care Learning Center Director for a minimum of five (5) years.

+Name of Department-Approved Tra ainer Providing CDA Credential Coursework:

+Trainer Code: Course Code:

+Phone:

 Email:

-OR
+O R

-Name of College or Unive rsity:
+Name of College or University:

-,

-Phone:

-rnone.

-urrent year and ongoing updates of the

-quired to be kept on file as well. ng year(s).
-Documentation of successfully
+Address:

+Names and numbers of courses to be completed during the current year and ongoing updates of the names and numbers of courses to be completed for the following year(s).
+Documentation of successfully completed coursework is required to be kept on file as well.